Literary Studies Curriculum

 In addition to the major, students have the option, if majoring in a different program, to elect an academic minor in Literary Studies.
 Students interested in completing the minor in either track should review the minor curriculum below.

-Students should download the program requirement worksheets (PDF) (one for the Literature track and one for the Writing track) to track their progress.
+Students should download the program requirement worksheet for their concentration (Literature or Writing) to track their progress.
 For a semester-by-semester example of writing and literature tracks for a degree in literary studies, download this sample curricular path form (PDF).

 Core courses are required of all students majoring in Literary Studies (in either the Writing or Literature concentration) who started at Lang in fall 2008 or later.
 Students are advised to pay close attention to prerequisites included in course descriptions and to meet with the chair.